aref-dev/WallVerse/README.md

 - Different text-color, background-color, or background-image for dark-mode and light-mode
 - Adjustable font style and size
 - System tray icon
-- Changes at set intervals
+- Refresh wallpaper at set intervals
 </br>

 ## Using the textbox